 For many beginner cannabis users, their first few tries to smoke from a joint were unsuccessful, for any number of reasons.

-There is no shame in learning to refine your technique to become a professional joint smoker for it is still commonly agreed that how to smoke a joint is an art.
+There is no shame in learning to refine your technique to become a professional joint smoker for it is still commonly agreed that how to smoke weed with a joint is an art.

 In this article, we’ll explore how to smoke a joint, our tips for how to roll the perfect doob and some important cannabis etiquette that needs to be respected in this ancient, cannabis ritual.